MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 - 60 seconds after you restart the browser AND the user is signed in to Microsoft Edge.
 You can use this policy to set a shorter interval.
 If this interval needs to be shorter, you can use the [NavigationDelayForInitialSiteListDownloadTimeout](/docs.microsoft.com/deployedge/microsoft-edge-policies#navigationdelayforinitialsitelistdownloadtimeout) policy.
 - A refresh interval of two hours is met AND the user is signed in to the browser.

-### Why is there a warning message when I export the site list?

-mmmmm

 ## See also